katwik/first-project/README.md

+# Paint with us

-1. Purpose of the project
+## Purpose of the project

 Paint with us is a site that hopes to inspire people to start painting with fluid art, using the online course.
 The site targets people everywhere who wants to paint when and where it suits them.
 Paint with us will be useful those who want to learn the basics in fluid art and learn how to use them.

-2. User stories
+## User stories

 As a user I would like to see what the course offers and the prices.
 As a visiting user I would want to be able to sign up for the course and see the contact information.

-3. Existing features
+## Existing features

 Navigation bar
-   Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, About, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+Featured on all pages, the full responsive navigation bar includes links to the Logo, Home page, About, Gallery and Sign Up page.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 <!--add picture of nav-bar here -->

+!(/../main/assets/images/readme/logo-menu)

 Image on the landing page
 The landing page includes a photograph with text overlay to allow the user to see exactly who can partisipate.